Zeitel42/zeitel-Portfolio/README.md

 # Portfolio for Zac Eitel

 ## Purpose
-A website that offers a glimpse.
+A website with a biography section, a section that showcases previous projects, and a section with contact info.

 ## Built With
 * HTML